marcoheinisch/oc-process-discovery/README.md

 <img src="assets/images/Overview-Sidebar.png" style="width: 200px;"/>

-(1): Home; here you can read the user manual, that assists you using our tool.
+- (1) Home: here you can read the user manual, that assists you using our tool.

-(2): Data; here is your data management, where you can for example extract, upload, download, delete and filter your files.
+- (2) Data: here is your data management, where you can for example extract, upload, download, delete and filter your files.

-(3): Analyse; here you will see your results as a graph.
+- (3) Analyse: here you will see your results as a graph.
 You can also choose your process discovery algorithms.

 ## OCEL Extraction
 You can use this tool to extract an OCEL containing O2C related events from SAP S/4HANA.
 Alternative from that, you can extract from a SQLite database containing the required SAP tables.

 Our tool queries the tables *VBFA*, *VBAK* as well as *BSAD*, *CDHDR* and *CDPOS*.
-From these tables, information about SAP-table-documents that are related to the Order-To-Cash process (e.g., Inquiry, Order, …) are extracted and used to generate an OCEL.
+From these tables, information about SAP-table-documents that are related to the Order-To-Cash process (e.g., Inquiry, Order, ...) are extracted and used to generate an OCEL.

 In the app, all configurable parameters and settings related to the extraction are placed in a configuration popup: